At LifeRaft, we know from talking with customers that executive protection has become a bigger part of their jobs.

 Finally, you can use Navigator to monitor threat actors and gather valuable intelligence for further investigation.

-Doxing is the practice of revealing an individual’s personal information online without their consent.
+Doxxing is the practice of revealing an individual’s personal information online without their consent.

 The kind of information revealed could include passwords, addresses, passport details, medical information, bank records, and social insurance numbers.
 And it represents an effective way to intimidate or humiliate victims.

-Doxings also expose an executive to other threats.
+Doxxings also expose an executive to other threats.

 For instance, bad actors could use information gleaned from a leak to harass family members.
 Alternatively, criminals might exploit clues from a doxing for spear-phishing campaigns or hack other accounts owned by the executive.